czar3985/find-restaurant/README.md

 It makes API requests to Google Maps' Geolocation API and Foursquare's Search and Venue Photos API.

+It also provides an API endpoint for other applications to use.

 ## Prerequisites

 1. python
 2. python libraries: json, httplib2, sys, codecs
-3. `geocode.py`
-4. `findARestaurant.py`
+3. Python scripts from this repository
-5. Google developer account
+4. Google developer account
-6. Google API key
+5. Google API key
 6. Foursquare developer account
-8. Foursquare API client ID and client secret
+7. Foursquare API client ID and client secret
-9. `client_secrets.json` with the Google API key, Foursquare client ID and client secret fields filled in
+8. `client_secrets.json` with the Google API key, Foursquare client ID and client secret fields filled in

 #### How to get a Google API key